Complications of Diabetes Mellitus

-The best way to prevent diabetes complications is through healthy lifestyle behaviors and aggressive control cardiovascular risk factors.
+The best way to prevent diabetes complications is through a healthy diet and lifestyle and aggressive control of cardiovascular risk factors.
 Cessation of smoking is critical.
-Diet plays an important role, along with exercise and appropriate medications.
 Encouraging the entire family to adopt a healthy diet is important, not only to support dietary adherence by the patient, but also to reduce the family’s risk of disease.

-All diabetes patients should be screened yearly for retinopathy by an ophthalmologist and have lab work done to monitor for nephropathy.
+All diabetes patients should be screened yearly for retinopathy by an ophthalmologist and have laboratory work done to monitor for nephropathy.
 Neuropathy is most likely to be discovered by the patient, but the family can help monitor for blisters or calluses.
 Special shoes may be needed to prevent infections.
-For women of child-bearing age, family planning should be encouraged, and should ideally occur when blood glucose levels are well controlled.
+For women of childbearing age, family planning should be encouraged, and blood glucose levels should be controlled prior to conception.
 Pregnant women with diabetes should be under the care of a specialized team.

-It is important for the family and patient to understand that because diabetes complications can greatly reduce quality of life, aggressive prevention and/or treatment is imperative.
+It is important for the family and patient to understand that, because diabetes complications lead to substantial morbidity and mortality and reduce quality of life, aggressive prevention and/or treatment is imperative.